Get an Enhanced Profile

 Not really a 'con' as it's kind of a positive thing... but the business is constantly adapting to developments in digital marketing best practice, which means that managers frequently have to implement changes to the way services are delivered, or make changes to team structures.
 For some people this can be a challenge.

 I applied online.
-I interviewed at Search Laboratory (Leeds, England) in March 2017.
+The process took 3 weeks.
+I interviewed at Search Laboratory (Leeds, England).

 We're thrilled to announce that we have reached the Sunday Times Top 100 Companies to Work For for the SIXTH year and the Sunday Times’ SME Export Track 100 for the THIRD year!

 This month, we’re furthering our ongoing commitment to supporting mental health in the workplace by training 16 members of staff to be Mental Health First Aiders.